deanwampler/Contract4J5/contract4j5/README.txt

 "ContractBeans" Form:
 	Contract4J v2.X.Y --> Contract4JBeans v.0.2.X.Y

-The newest release described in these notes is "Contract4J5 v.0.5.0".
+The newest release described in these notes is "Contract4J5 v.0.6.0".
-As discussed below, it is a major rewrite of the "v0.1" stream, which caused some non-backwards-compatible API changes, but offers significant advantages over the previous V0.1.1 release.
-Once the API is clearly stable (and some other "TODO" items are finished), I will release it as the "real" v1.0.
+As discussed below, the last several "0.X" releases have introduced some non-backwards-compatible API changes, but they offer significant advantages over the previous releases.
+Once the API is stable and some other "TODO" items are finished, I will release Contract4J5 as the "real" v1.0.
+Note that development has stoped on the "ContractBeans" implementation.

-Sorry for the confusion.

 ** What Is "Contract4J"?